suterma/replayer-pwa/test-protocol-template.md

-# Release x.y.x test protocol
+# Template for: Release x.y.x test protocol

 The following items have been tested: